-Keeping backyard chickens should mean that their eggs are fresher and safer to eat than commercially produced eggs, but that will not be the case if eggs are allowed to be contaminated before they even reach the kitchen.
-Keeping eggs clean in the nest box is a critical step in egg safety and it’s not difficult to achieve.
-Accidents do happen and occasionally an egg will become soiled with droppings or dirt carried into the nest box by a wet hen, but 99% of eggs from backyard chickens should be clean when collected.
-Here are some simple steps to ensure clean eggs.
+Keeping eggs clean in the nest box is an important step in egg safety and it’s not difficult to achieve.
+Occasionally an egg will become soiled with droppings or dirt carried into the nest box by a hen, but 99% of eggs from backyard chickens should be clean when collected.
+Here are some simple steps to ensure clean eggs at the point of collection.

 1. Adequate Padding in the Nest Boxes